 I am very active in promoting the value of Australia's archaeological record for telling a deeper story of Australia's past.
 In 2001 I started National Archaeology Week which each year delivers events across the country promoting our rich archaeological heritage.

 I believe archaeology can play an important role in reconciliation as it holds great potential to help to deconstruct stereotypes about different cultures.
+It can also be used to address past human rights abuses.
 But archaeology can also disempower people, so it is a difficult field at times to navigate through.

 I find it very encouraging to see that at long last Australia's 'ancient history' (the last 50,000 years) has now a place in the National History curriculum.

 I also have an interest in the use of the past by different groups to support different agendas.
 I am particularly interested in the history of 'race', a social construct that really has no meaning in biology today, however, it still plays a key role in dividing society.

 I have also been involved in the field of conflict archaeology, including research into the Aboriginal Wars of Colonial Australia and more recently the two world wars.

 My current research into Aboriginal origins is funded by the Australian Research Council.